 Why is a penetration test considered to be more thorough than a vulnerability scan?

-A penetration test goes one step further to vulnerability scan by analysing and exploiting vulnerabilities to demonstrate the extent of an attack as an attacker.
-It also includes exploiting other systems within the assessment scope using lateral movements and pivoting into restricted systems infiltrating across the networks compromising the entire estate.
+A penetration test goes one step further than a vulnerability scan by analysing and exploiting vulnerabilities to demonstrate the extent of an attack as an attacker.
+It also includes exploiting other systems within the assessment scope using lateral movements and pivoting into restricted systems infiltrating across the networks, compromising the entire estate.